eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-projects-eclipse.md

 # Creating and importing projects

-When you configure Codewind to be used remotely, you are ready to create a project that you can build and run remotely.
+Now that you have configured Codewind to be used remotely, you are ready to create a project that you can develop locally but build and run remotely.

-If you have projects that currently exist on your local computer that you would like to continue to develop remotely, follow [Import an existing local project to the cloud](##import-an-existing-local-project-to-the-cloud).
+**Note:** If you have projects that currently exist on your local computer that you would like to continue to develop remotely, follow [Import an existing local project to the cloud](#import-an-existing-local-project-to-the-cloud).

 ## Create a new project

-Go to the **Codewind Explorer** view, right-click on your remote connection, and select **Create New Project**.
+Go to the **Codewind Explorer** view, right-click your remote connection, and select **Create New Project**.

 ![Creating new remote project](./images/remotedeploy-projects-eclipse/eclipse_create-new-project.png){:width="380"}